EvilMindDevs/hms-reference-game/README.md

 #### 4 - Specify your project building settings on Unity Editor .
 Configure your unity editor build settings for GMS build as follow :

-In Unity Editor,  File-> Build Settings -> Player Settings... -> Other Settings Set "Scripting Define Symbols" as ***GMS_BUILD*** (default value: GMS_BUILD)
+In Unity Editor,  File -> Build Settings -> Player Settings... -> Other Settings

+Set "Scripting Define Symbols" as ***GMS_BUILD*** (default value: GMS_BUILD)

 #### 5 - Connect your game with any HMS Kit